monounsaturated fat

 • There is insufficient evidence for establishing relationships between Polyunsaturated fatty acids (PUFAs) consumption and body weight and percent adiposity.

-Because most diets are already very rich in n-6 PUFAs, greater focus needs to be placed on incorporating n-3 PUFAs into the diet.
-Dietary sources of n-3 PUFAs are readily available but in limited quantities.
-Many foods contain alpha-linolenic acid (ALA), including certain vegetable oils, dairy products, flaxseed, walnuts and vegetables 10.
-Fatty fish, such as mackerel, herring and salmon, provide an excellent source of the long-chain derivatives of ALA, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) 8.
+Because most diets are already very rich in omega-6 PUFAs, greater focus needs to be placed on incorporating omega-3 PUFAs into the diet.
+Dietary sources of omega-3 PUFAs are readily available but in limited quantities.
+Many foods contain alpha-linolenic acid (ALA), including certain vegetable oils, dairy products, flaxseed, walnuts and vegetables 11.
+Fatty fish, such as mackerel, herring and salmon, provide an excellent source of the long-chain derivatives of ALA, eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) 9.

 A polyunsaturated fat has two or more double bonds in its carbon chain.
 There are two main types of polyunsaturated fats: omega-3 fatty acids and omega-6 fatty acids.
-The numbers refer to the distance between the beginning of the carbon chain and the first double bond (see Figure 4.).
+The numbers refer to the distance between the beginning of the carbon chain and the first double bond.
 Both types offer health benefits.

-Polyunsaturated fatty acids (PUFAs) can be further subdivided on the basis of the location of the first double bond relative to the methyl terminus of the chain.
-For example, n-3 and n-6 fatty acids are two of the most biologically significant polyunsaturated fatty acid classes, and have their first double bond on either the third or sixth carbon from the chain terminus, respectively.
+Polyunsaturated fatty acids (PUFAs) can be further subdivided on the basis of the location of the first carbon-to-carbon double bond relative to the methyl terminus of the chain.
+For example, omega-3 and omega-6 fatty acids are two of the most biologically significant polyunsaturated fatty acid classes, and have their first carbon-to-carbon double bond on either the third or sixth carbon from the chain terminus, respectively.
 The final carbon in the fatty acid chain is also known as the omega carbon, hence the common reference to these fatty acids as omega-3 or omega-6 PUFAs.

 Eating polyunsaturated fats in place of saturated fats or highly refined carbohydrates reduces harmful LDL cholesterol and improves the cholesterol profile.
 It also lowers triglycerides.